 Register of Regulated Structures

-(J16) A Register of Regulated Structures must be established and maintained by the holder for each regulated structure.
+(J16) A Register of Regulated Structures must be established and maintained by the holder of this environmental authority for each regulated structure.

-(J17) The holder must ensure that the information contained in the Register of Regulated Structures is current and complete on any given day.
+(J17) The holder of this environmental authority must ensure that the information contained in the Register of Regulated Structures is current and complete on any given day.

 (J18) All entries in the Register of Regulated Structures must be approved by the chief executive officer for the holder of this authority, or their delegate, as being accurate and correct.

-(J19) The holder must, at the same time as providing the annual return, supply to the administering authority a copy of the records contained in the Register of Regulated Structures, in the electronic format required by the administering authority.
+(J19) The holder of this environmental authority must, at the same time as providing the annual return, supply to the administering authority a copy of the records contained in the Register of Regulated Structures, in the electronic format required by the administering authority.

 Schedule K – Definitions